asilichenko/one-key-keyboard-switcher/README.md

 4. Copies resources specified in the `RESOURCES` constant, such as images from [flags/*.png](flags/) and the [config.ini](config.ini) file.
 5. Creates an archive for distribution.

+# Configuration

+Through the [config.ini](config.ini) file, you can configure:

+* Binding keyboard language (layout) to the `right SHIFT` key - option `right shift`.
+It may be either in decimal (1058) or hexadecimal (0x422) format.
+See `Language ID` at [Microsoft Learn](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c).
+* Binding keyboard language (layout) to the `right CTRL` key - option `right ctrl`.
+It may be either in decimal (1058) or hexadecimal (0x422) format.
+See `Language ID` at [Microsoft Learn](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c).
+* How often should the program check if the keyboard layout has changed to update the tray icon - option `layout check interval`.
+It may be either an integer or a float (minimum value is 0.1).
+* Duration of holding the hot-key to consider it a timeout - option `key press timeout`.
+It may be either an integer or a float (minimum value is 0.1).

 # Sources

 ## Python scripts